kubernetes-for-developers/kfd-celery/README.md

 example celery worker and deployment specs for Kubernetes for Developers

-To create images for this example:

-    git checkout 0.4.0
-    docker build -t quay.io/kubernetes-for-developers/celery-worker:0.4.0 .
-    docker build -t quay.io/kubernetes-for-developers/celery-worker:latest .
-    docker push quay.io/kubernetes-for-developers/celery-worker

-_Note_:

-you will need to have previously invoked "docker login quay.io" to connect to quay to send it images...

 # Experimenting with the base image

 To experiment within this image using Kubernetes: